nanoDW/CC3_MoviesReservationApp/Readme.md

 Client side of the app was made in React.js, using Create-React-App.
 It shows currently played movies, new releases, details of selected movie and available screenings.
 Logged-in user is able to reserve tickets for a movie by selecting seats on displayed layout of the room.
 App allows also registration of new users.

 **Backend:**
+The database is hosted in a cloud - MongoDB Atlas.
+It stores list of movies, details of each movie, schedules, screenings, rooms layouts with free and reserved seats, users of the app and their reservations.
+We used Express.js to create a sever and manage GET, POST, PUT, DELETE HTTP requests on movies, screenings and reservations.
+User authentication is handled with bcrypt and jsonwebtoken libraries.
+There is a possibility of registering new users.
+User gets a cookie storing their JSON web token while they log in.
+The cookie is removed from the browser when user logs out.
+Display of movies, movie details and schedule are accessible for all users.
+Ticket reservation is protected with user authentication and is accessible only for logged in users

 ## Technologies
 * React.js